 Wuhan Hubei, China Travel Guide

 Major international carriers like Air China, China Eastern, China Southern, Hainan Airlines, Cathay Pacific, EVA Air, Korea Air, Scoot, and Thai Airways fly to WUH.
 All major Chinese airlines operate flights to and from Wuhan domestically.
 Direct flights are common from major Asian cities (Seoul, Tokyo, Singapore, Bangkok, Hong Kong, Taipei).
-Intercontinental routes usually connect via major Chinese cities or other Asian hubs.
+Intercontinental routes usually connect via major Chinese metropolises or other Asian hubs.

 Metro Line 2, airport buses, taxis, and ride-sharing (Didi) provide transfers from WUH to the city center.